janaagaard75/expo-and-typescript/README.md

 # React Native using Expo and Typescript

 [React Native](https://facebook.github.io/react-native/) app based on [Expo](https://expo.io), written in [TypeScript](http://www.typescriptlang.org).
 Hot reloading works, but hot module replacement does not.
-[The steps required to set up a React Native app to using TypeScript](https://github.com/janaagaard75/expo-and-typescript/wiki).

 The type definitions for Expo still require a lot of work.